 The Great American Ball Park has a capacity of 42,319, making it the third-largest baseball stadium in America.
 The stadium is located on the banks of the Ohio River, providing a stunning view of the Cincinnati skyline.
 What better way to enjoy America’s favorite pastime than with a view of one of America’s most beautiful cities?
 With a hot dog and a beer in hand, of course!

-In addition to being a great place to watch a professional baseball team play, the Great American Ball Park is also a popular spot for concerts, conventions, and even weddings have been held here in the past.
+In addition to being a great place to watch a professional baseball team play, the Great American Ball Park is also a popular spot for concerts, conventions, and even weddings held here.
 Past performers include Taylor Swift, The Rolling Stones, and Kenny Chesney.
-No matter what time of year you visit The Queen City, there’s sure to be something going on at the Great American Ball Park!

 See Related: Best Things to do in Findlay, Ohio